Proactively hunt for threats with advanced hunting

 Advanced hunting is a query-based threat-hunting tool that lets you explore up to 30 days of raw data.
 You can proactively inspect events in your network to locate threat indicators and entities.
 The flexible access to data enables unconstrained hunting for both known and potential threats.

 Watch this video for a quick overview of advanced hunting and a short tutorial that will get you started fast.

 You can use the same threat-hunting queries to build custom detection rules.
 These rules run automatically to check for and then respond to suspected breach activity, misconfigured machines, and other findings.

-Use advanced hunting in Microsoft Threat Protection to hunt for threats using data from Microsoft Defender ATP, Office 365 ATP, Microsoft Cloud App Security, and Azure ATP.
-Turn on Microsoft Threat Protection
+Use advanced hunting in Microsoft 365 Defender to hunt for threats using data from Defender for Endpoint, Microsoft Defender for Office 365, Microsoft Cloud App Security, and Microsoft Defender for Identity.
+Turn on Microsoft 365 Defender.

 Get started with advanced hunting